 You might also be asked what injuries you sustained in this accident if you have ever injured any of the same body parts in any other accident or were injured in any other way prior to this accident.
 You will be asked about your medical history and you will be told that you will need to sign blanket authorizations so the insurance company can get your medical records.

 All of these questions are asked of you to either indicate that you are at fault in some way or that you had a pre-existing injury that the insurance company will claim is not their responsibility.
 Once you give this recorded statement and signed these blanket authorizations you will have given the insurance adjuster many reasons why they can either deny your claim or can pay you far less money than your claim is worth, even after you decide to hire a CT injury lawyer.

 If you have been injured through the fault of another you should contact an experienced Connecticut accident attorney at the earliest possible moment.
 Our Connecticut personal injury lawyers provide free consultations and if we decide to take your case we will do so on a contingency fee basis and will advance the costs to develop your case.
 You do not have to come up with any money out of your own pocket to hire one of our experienced Connecticut accident attorneys.
 Do not make a mistake in attempting to handle your own case before speaking with an experienced Connecticut injury lawyer.

-Contact us today before you make a mistake which could either destroy your case or greatly reduce its value.
+Click here to contact us today before you make a mistake that could either destroy your case or greatly reduce its value.